Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 Today I edited the README and added some further instructions for how to format the input when one tries to decode.

+### 6/7

+Today was a big day for finishing touches.
+I read through PRESENTATION.md and fixed some spelling mistakes.
+I also added the TryHackMe room to the project officially, by adding a link to it in our README.
+I also created a references/resources section into the WORKLOG.

 ## Lana Jha

 ### 5/22